Paulino Lukudu Obede: Early life and education

 Paulino started his early education in Juba in 1997 from St. Kizito Primary School where he completed Primary Leaving Examinations in 2005.
 He later joined Juba Day Secondary School and finished Sudan School Certificate in 2009.
 He later joined University of Juba and graduated with Diploma in Faculty of Economics and Social Studies department of Political Science.

 Career

+In 2017 Paulino was a member of the National Dialogue Steering Committee and he became the youngest member of the steering committee. the national dialogue was constituted by H.E the President of the Republic of South Sudan with the intention to find solution for economic, social cohesion, political and security challenges facing the country.

 Mr. Lukudu is the first former Minister of Information for Central Equatoria State in the Revitalized Transitional Government of National Unity.

-Paulino Lukudu was appointed Minister of Information and Communication for Central Equatoria State in February 2021 when the state government structures were formed.
+He was appointed Minister of Information and Communication for Central Equatoria State in February 2021 when the state government structures were formed.

-He was then suspended indefinitely from his position about three months later by the Governor of Central Equatoria, Emmanuel Adil, with no reason provided.
+Lukudu then got suspended indefinitely from his position about three months later by the Governor of Central Equatoria, Emmanuel Adil, with no reason provided.

 Paulino Lukudu is also the Youngest Influential Leader of the United South Sudan Party or USSP, a registered political party in the country and a member of the National Alliance Political Parties under OPP.
+USSP was formed by the group of South Sudanese based in London in 2004 under the then leadership of Hon.
+Clement Juma.
+Lukudu became the second leader of USSP in 2017 one year after the crises of 2016 which affected the political landscape in the country.
+Lukudu climbed the leadership of the party through different stages of Youth League Leader in 2011, Deputy Secretary General in 2015 to Party's Leader in 2017 till now.